nuvla/documentation/docs/tutorials/nuvlabox/gpu-demo.md

             - /usr/bin/:/usr/bin/
 ```

-As you can see, to be able to use the GPU of the device, through Docker-Compose we need to pass the device path - using the devices part - and
+As you can see, to be able to use the GPU of the device, through Docker Compose we need to pass the device path - using the devices part - and
 the folders where the drivers and libraries are located - using the volumes.
-In this case, we pass the full /usr/bin/ folder, but you can pass
+In this case, we pass the full /usr/bin/ folder, but we can pass
-only the folders you require.
+only the folders we require.

 ## Deployment

 In Nuvla.io, go to the App Store and find the app called **"GPU Demo”**.
 Click **“launch”**
 A panel with appear - select your NuvlaBox credentials.
-As we don't have environmental variables or files, you can click **"Deploy"**
+As we don't have environmental variables or files, we can click **"Deploy"**

 At start, the app will download and build Darknet - this will take a while.
-Afterwards, it will launch the web server, so at this point you can access the web interface:
+Afterwards, it will launch the web server, so at this point we can access the web interface:

     http://{IP of your machine}:5000